Abortion is Basic Health Care

 HHS, an agency that is supposed to protect patients’ rights, should respect and support these truths instead of acting as a political weapon for abortion opponents.
 In California, we will continue fighting to expand, not restrict, access to abortion and other reproductive health care.

-Phyllida Burlingame is the Reproductive Justice and Gender Equity Director at the ACLU of Northern California
+Arneta Rogers is the Gender Sexuality and Reproductive Justice Director at the ACLU of Northern California.